 To categorize firms, we use the full set of suitable baseline characteristics.
 We estimate the best linear predictor of the conditional average treatment effect on a firm's bidding activity through the split-sample LASSO regularization procedure developed in Chernozhukov et al. (2018).
 Each firm is in a particular quartile of the distribution of the training's predicted impact on the number of tenders bid-on (see Appendix A.2 for details).
-We then compare the one-year-out outcomes we considered in Section 3 for treated firms relative to control group firms of the same quartile.
-We prefer this split-sample LASSO method as it considers multiple potential drivers of heterogeneity simultaneously, but the take-aways are similar if we instead interact the treatment with individual baseline characteristics.
+We then compare the one-year-out outcomes we considered in Section 3 for treated firms relative to control group firms of the same quartile.30 We prefer this split-sample LASSO method as it considers multiple potential drivers of heterogeneity simultaneously, but we also present heterogeneity results focusing on the characteristic that best predicts increased bidding-firms' access to and use of the internet.
+The take-aways are similar with both methods.